Palmr/java-off-heap-leak-example/Readme.md

 Build using `gradle assemble` which should generate an archive containing the distributable code in build/distributions

+ *Note*: I've got something wrong with my gradle sub-project build ordering setup that I haven't figured out how to fix.
+ But if you want to build this project yourself, run assemble **twice** otherwise it will be missing the native library in the distribution.

 ### Changes to QuestionableJniLib

   - Change to the JNI projects Java directory